 How to Back Up on iCloud

-On your device, open the Settings app, select iCloud, and tap Storage & Backup.
-Slide the iCloud Backup option to On.
+On your device, open the Settings app, select iCloud, and tap Backup.
+Turn on iCloud Backup.
 After this option is selected, the device will automatically update when it is connected to the Internet via WiFi, the screen is locked, and it's hooked up to a power source.
+To do it manually, go to Settings, then iCloud, select Backup, and tap Back Up Now.

 What's the Difference Between iTunes and iCloud?